rshettynj/import_sg_terragrunt/README.md

 ```

 #Below details are for storing the state file in the AWS s3 bucket and lock file in the AWS dynamodb table.
-#Note how we are using aws credentials file in the terragrung config file.
+#Note how we are using aws credentials file in the Terragrunt config file.
 You may use a role instead if needed.
 I use the AWS us-east-1 region.
 ```
 [root@ip-172-30-2-182 terragrunt]# cat root.hcl
 remote_state {